-Red Velvet Cupcakes and soft and moist with an incredible red color, made with sour cream and buttermilk, and ready in under 45 minutes!
+Red Velvet Cupcakes are soft and moist with an incredible red color, made with sour cream and buttermilk, and ready in under 45 minutes!

-Red Velvet Cupcakes are my all-time favorite dessert, made with buttermilk and sour cream for an unbelievably light and fluffy texture, topped with my homemade cream cheese frosting.
-This is my go-to when I need something to bring to a holiday party, and I even get special requests for this red velvet!
+Red Velvet Cupcakes are one of the most popular desserts ever, made with buttermilk and sour cream for an unbelievably light and fluffy texture, topped with homemade Ccream Cheese Frosting.
+These are perfect to bring to a holiday party, and once you do you’ll start to get special requests for this red velvet!

 Red velvet cupcakes are similar to chocolate cake, with less cocoa and the addition of red food coloring.
 You can make this cake without food coloring and it will taste the same, but it won’t turn out with the signature color that red food coloring brings.